 Corbin Rotary Club hosting golf scramble to raise money for scholarships

 Apr.
-18—CORBIN — The Corbin Rotary Club is hosting their annual Dave Hudson Memorial Golf Scramble in London on Friday, May 10.
+20—CORBIN — The Corbin Rotary Club is hosting their annual Dave Hudson Memorial Golf Scramble in London on Friday, May 10.

 The proceeds of the tournament will go toward providing Corbin and Lynn Camp high school seniors with scholarships.